innotommy/OAuthpaper-code/README.md

 ### Workflow

 The structure of the output JSON file of the `idps-identification.py` script is different from the one needed for the next step of **OAuth trigger evaluation**, therefore, we need to convert the JSON file to the correct format.
-To do so, we use the `convert.sh` script, which:
+To do so, we use the `convert.sh` script with the same list pof sites used before to identify the OAuth triggers.

+Run the script: `/conver.sh <sites_file>`

+which:
-1. Calls `generate-sites-files.py` to generate the single JSON files with the structure needed by the next step (requires a Tranco ranking csv file in the `lists` folder called `sites.csv`).
+1. Calls `generate-sites-files.py` to generate the single JSON files with the structure needed by the next step

-2. Calls `merge-sites-files.py` to merge the single JSON files into a single one.
+2. Calls `merge-sites-files.py` to merge the single JSON files into a single one (json/sites.json).

 ## Notice